 The BETTER approach focuses on prevention and screening of cancer, diabetes, heart disease and associated lifestyle factors (diet, exercise, smoking, and alcohol).

 Specifically, the approach identifies a new role in the primary care setting (the BETTER Prevention Practitioner™), which can be taken on by any clinician/allied health professional.

 Informed by the BETTER toolkit, the purpose of this skilled role is to work directly with patients to determine which cancer and chronic disease prevention and screening actions they are eligible to receive, and through a process involving shared decision-making and S.M.A.R.T. (specific, measurable, attainable, realistic, time-based) goal setting, develop a unique, personalized “Prevention Prescription” with each patient

-The personalized BETTER Prevention Prescription™ is based on blended evidence-based guidelines on prevention/ screening actions specific to the patient’s personal medical history, behavioural risk factors, and family history.
-Patients 40 to 65 years of age are targeted, since most chronic disease prevention and screening activities in primary care are applicable to people in this age group.
+The personalized BETTER Prevention Prescription™ is based on blended evidence-based guidelines on prevention/ screening actions specific to the patient’s personal medical history, lifestyle risk factors, and family history.
+Patients 40 to 69 years of age are targeted, since most chronic disease prevention and screening activities in primary care are applicable to people in this age group.

 The overarching aims of the BETTER approach are to improve clinical outcomes, reduce the burden of chronic disease, and improve the sustainability of the healthcare system through improved chronic disease prevention and screening in primary care.